Introduction

 How many servings are in a standard French press recipe?

 A 32 oz French press yields about 4 six-ounce servings.
 For larger groups, use multiple presses or a 51 oz press (8 servings).
 Adjust ingredient quantities proportionally.
+Always round up for consistent pours.

 Can French press recipes be made in advance for catering?